All photos taken in Canada

 I also worried that I wouldn’t get to travel as much, but that’s not true at all; though I don’t travel as often, I travel for longer (instead of three days in Italy in a month, for example, I’ll spend six weeks at home and then two weeks somewhere instead).
 Since moving home, I’ve been to Japan, British Columbia, Alberta, Arizona, Nevada, England, Mississippi, Ontario, Barbados, Grenada, and St. Vincent, with upcoming trips to Ontario, Namibia, Botswana, Zambia, Zimbabwe, Texas, New Mexico, and Arizona coming up, not to mention local Manitoba travel, so I’m not too worried anymore.

 I worried that the dating pool might be quite slim in Winnipeg, and I was kind of right; turns out dating apps suck everywhere in the world, not just London (although the common denominator is always me… hmm.
 Better not dwell on it).
-I’ve been on a few dates so far – meaning I have some doozies to tell in future blog posts – but I realise I still need some time to get over someone who really messed with my head (and my heart) for years in London.
+I’ve been on a few dates so far – meaning I have some doozies to tell in future blog posts – but I realised it was OK to take some time to get over someone who really messed with my head (and my heart) for years in London.
 And you know what they say: give a man a fish, and he’ll eat for a day; teach a man to fish, and he’ll have Bumble profile photos for a lifetime.
 Seriously, men of Manitoba, you guys love your fish photos.
 I’m still cool being single for now.
 When I buy a fishing rod… watch out.
 Also, send help.